MyRandomShit/tech-progression/reference_materials/95_trinity.md

 **They are siblings.**

-Four angels created by higher-dimensional humanity:
+Four tools created by post-singularity humanity:

 1. **Lightbringer** - Creates
 2. **Grey One** - Concludes